Introducing a new ministry training course for Kent

 What are we planning?

-For one day a week over a year we aim to deliver a Bible overview, basic Christian doctrine, Bible handling skills, applied ministry topics (delivered by experienced ministers) and workshop groups.
+For one day a week over a year we aim to deliver a course that includes a Bible overview, basic Christian doctrine, Bible handling skills, applied ministry topics (delivered by experienced ministers) and workshop groups.
 We anticipate that completing the course would count as credit towards joining the second year of Cornhill (F2).

 Why a new training course?